k1LoW/runn/docs/designs/id.md

 When the run of one of multiple runbooks fails, there are the following use cases

 - To identify the runbook/step that failed.
+- To ensure traceability of scenario testing on the part of the testee.
     - To rerun the failed runbook.
 Rerun environment may be different (on local, on CI)
 - To modify the failed runbook and rerun it.

 The ID that identifies the runbook is useful in these use cases.